-I. Borrowing Cost:
+L. Borrowing Cost:

-Borrowing cost on loans are recognized in the statement of profit or loss in the period in which they are incurred.
+Borrowing cost on bank overdrafts and on loans are recognized in the statement of profit or loss in the period in which they are incurred.

-J. Impairment of Tangible and Intangible Assets:
+M. Impairment of Tangible and Intangible Assets:

-At each reporting date, the Company reviews the carrying amounts of its tangible and intangible assets to determine whether there is any indication that those assets have suffered an impairment loss.
-If any such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment loss (if any).
+At the end of each reporting year, the carrying amounts of tangible and intangible assets are reviewed to determine whether there is any indication that these assets have suffered an impairment loss.
+If any such indication exists, the recoverable amount is estimated in order to determine the extent of impairment provision required, if any.